picosonic/js13k-2018/devdiary/diary.md

 -----------
 Found out the on some browsers a certain platforms that [there is a limit to the number of audio contexts you can use](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext/AudioContext#Usage_notes) and that they don't get garbage collected quickly enough.
 I changed the audio functions to try and use the least amount possible.

-Fixed some issues with levels.
+Fixed some issues with levels following play testing, enemies were too hard to squash, keys were in the wrong place and some areas were just plain inaccesible.

 27th August
 -----------